Demat Account: Meaning, Importance & How to open Demat Account?

 Frequently asked questions ( FAQs)

-A. Yes, you can open multiple Demat account with different Depository Participant.
+A. Yes, you can open multiple Demat accounts with different Depository Participant.
 But, there is restriction on maximum no. of Demat Account with single Depository.

 Q. Does the investor have to keep any minimum balance of securities in his account?

 A. No, there is no such requirement as such.

 Q. Can an investor close his Demat account with one DP and transfer all securities to another account with another DP?

 A. Yes.
 The investor can submit account closure request to his DP in the prescribed form.
 The DP will transfer all the securities lying in the account, as per the instruction, and close the Demat account.